JoseJulian25/Carsharing/README.md

 ## ⚠ IMPORTANT:
 #### Before run the application, you must go to ```src/main/resources/application.properties``` and make this changes:

+As you know, we are using PostgreSQL, so first, you have to create the database and name it "carsharing".
+Postgres defaults values are as they appear in the file, so you won't have to modify those properties.
+If you have a different password, username or port, you will need modify them.

 **Environment variables:**
 - EMAIL_MAIL: Here you need to put your email which will send to users confirm the registration and notifications about the reservation.